Texas and other states ease COVID-19 rules despite warnings

 “I think the whole thing is a joke honestly,” he said.
 “They originally said that this was going to go for a month and they have pushed it out to indefinitely. ...
 It should have been done a long time ago.”

-In San Francisco, and upbeat Mayor London Breed announced that California gave the green light to indoor dining and the reopening of of movie theaters and gyms.
+In San Francisco, an upbeat Mayor London Breed announced that California gave the green light to indoor dining and the reopening of movie theaters and gyms.

+“You can enjoy your city, right here, right now,” she said from Fisherman’s Wharf, one of the city’s biggest tourist attractions.
+She added: “We are not where we need to be yet, but we’re getting there, San Francisco.”

+Mississippi Gov. Tate Reeves said he is getting rid of most mask mandates and lifting most other restrictions, including limits on seating in restaurants, starting Wednesday.

+“The governor’s office is getting out of the business of telling people what they can and cannot do,” the Republican said.

-Florida is getting ready for spring break travelers to flock to its sunny beaches.
-The state is considered to be in an “active outbreak,” along with Connecticut, Delaware, Georgia, New Jersey, New York, Rhode Island and South Carolina, according to the data-tracking website CovidActNow.
+Florida, which is getting ready for spring break travelers to flock to its sunny beaches, is considered to be in an “active outbreak,” along with Texas, Connecticut, Delaware, Georgia, New Jersey, New York, Rhode Island and South Carolina, according to the data-tracking website CovidActNow.

-Florida Gov. Rick DeSantis made it clear during his annual State of the State speech Tuesday that he welcomes more visitors to Florida in his drive to keep the state’s economy thriving.
+Florida Gov. Rick DeSantis made it clear during his annual State of the State address Tuesday that he welcomes more visitors to Florida in his drive to keep the state’s economy thriving.

-Municipalities can impose their own mask rules and curfews, restrict beach access and place some limits on bars and restaurants, but some have virtually no such measures in place ahead of the season.
+Florida municipalities can impose their own mask rules and curfews, restrict beach access and place some limits on bars and restaurants, but some have virtually no such measures in place.

-Miami Beach will require masks both indoors and out and will restrict the number of people allowed on the beach as well as in bars and restaurants.
+Miami Beach will require masks indoors and out and restrict the number of people allowed on the beach as well as in bars and restaurants.

 “If you want to party without restrictions, then go somewhere else.
 Go to Vegas,” Miami Beach City Manager Raul Aguila said during a recent virtual meeting.
 “We will be taking a zero-tolerance attitude towards that behavior.”

-In Michigan, a group called All Business Is Essential has resisted Gov. Gretchen Whitmer’s virus policies, and many people are abandoning mask requirements and other measures, said group leader Erik Kiilunen.
+In Michigan, a group called All Business Is Essential has resisted Gov. Gretchen Whitmer’s virus policies, and many people are ignoring mask requirements and other measures, said group leader Erik Kiilunen.

 “At some point you’ve got to look yourself in the mirror and say, ‘Do I want a zero-risk life?’” he said.
 “It’s become a farce, really.
 People have quit living for a year, at what price?”